 However, if you have a bad credit history and are just looking for no credit check home loans, you’re out of luck.
 This is because, currently, there are no lenders that skip credit checks.

 Will my credit history overseas affect my application?

 In most cases, Australian lenders can’t access the credit files overseas.
-However, some banks in New Zealand have links to Veda Advantage and credit files in those banks can be accessed by an Australian bank.
+However, some banks in New Zealand have links to Equifax (which was previously Veda Advantage in Australia) and credit files in those banks can be accessed by an Australian bank.

 Limited choice of lenders

 When you first apply for a mortgage, your credit file will be created.
 Having no credit history means your credit score can’t be assessed.